Inerter (mechanical networks): Construction

 A linear inerter can be constructed by meshing a flywheel with a rack gear.
 The pivot of the flywheel forms one terminal of the device, and the rack gear forms the other.

 A rotational inerter can be constructed by meshing a flywheel with the ring gear of a differential.
 The side gears of the differential form the two terminals.

 Applications

-Shortly after its discovery, the inerter principle was used under the name of J-damper in the suspension systems of Formula 1 racing cars.
+Shortly after its discovery, the inerter principle was used under the intentionally misleading code name of J-damper in the suspension systems of Formula 1 racing cars.
 When tuned to the natural oscillation frequencies of the tires, the inerter reduced the mechanical load on the suspension.
 McLaren Mercedes began using a J-damper in early 2005, and Renault shortly thereafter.
 J-dampers were at the center of the 2007 Formula One espionage controversy which arose when Phil Mackereth left McLaren for Renault.

 Researchers are developing new vibration-control devices based on inerters to build high-rise skyscrapers which can withstand high winds.